 Permission numbers are only generated for consent required classes the day before continuing student registration begins.

-When classes begin to fill, permission numbers are generated for no consent required courses, equal to the number of classroom seats minus the class cap.
+When classes begin to fill, permission numbers are generated for no-consent required courses, equal to the number of classroom seats minus the class cap.

 During the first week of classes students do not need a permission number to enroll in OPEN classes.
+How to tell if class is OPEN or CLOSED

 After the first week of classes, permission numbers are generated equal to the number of classroom seats minus the enrollment of the class.